Biden's executive order on policing is a necessary step forward

 “Our criminal justice system must respect the dignity and rights of all persons and adhere to our fundamental obligation to ensure fair and impartial justice for all.
-This is imperative — not only to live up to our principles as a nation, but also to build secure, safe and healthy communities.
+This is imperative — not only to live up to our principles as a Nation, but also to build secure, safe, and healthy communities.
 Protecting public safety requires close partnerships between law enforcement and the communities it serves.
-Public safety therefore depends on public trust, and public trust in turn requires that our criminal justice system as a whole embodies fair and equal treatment, transparency and accountability.”
+Public safety therefore depends on public trust, and public trust in turn requires that our criminal justice system as a whole embodies fair and equal treatment, transparency, and accountability.” – President Biden, Executive Order on Advancing Effective, Accountable Policing and Criminal Justice Practices to Enhance Public Trust and Public Safety

-— President Joe Biden’s executive order on policing and criminal justice practices

 In the two years since Minneapolis police murdered George Floyd, police have killed more than 2,000 people in the United States – even more in 2021 than in 2020.
 Black Americans remain nearly three times as likely as whites to be killed by police.